lly02/lly02/README.md

 😄 I Like to participate in hackathons and learn together with people

-🤖 Currently mostly working on Typescript projects
+🤖 Currently mostly working on React projects

 ## 🤪 My Stats